Source description last updated: 17 February 2022

 Methodology:

-We also support the work of special prodecures [sic!] –including special rapporteurs, independent experts, and working groups-- appointed by the Council to monitor human rights in different countries or in relation to specific issues.
-We assist these independent experts as they carry out visits to the field, receive and consider direct complaints from victims of human rights violations, and appeal to governments on behalf of victims.
-Another example of the standard-setting and monitoring dimensions of our work is the legal research and secretariat support it provides to the core human rights treaty bodies.
-These committees of independent experts are mandated to monitor State parties' compliance with their treaty obligations.
-They meet regularly to examine reports from State parties and issue their recommendations.”
-(OHCHR Website, What we do, undated)
+We also support the work of independent thematic and country experts, known as special procedures.
+These experts are appointed by the Council to monitor human rights in different countries or in relation to specific issues.
+We assist them as they carry out visits to the field, receive and consider direct complaints from victims of human rights violations, and appeal to governments on behalf of victims.

 Languages of publications: